 7. Creating a Claim Under Part B vs. Part E, or Both.
 Identifying when a claim is to be adjudicated under Part B, Part E, or both, it is first necessary to identify the claimed conditions.
 Conditions covered under Part B include chronic beryllium disease (CBD), beryllium sensitivity, chronic silicosis and radiogenic cancers.
 Claims for any other illness not covered under Part B are created and adjudicated solely under Part E, which covers any illness found related to occupational toxic substance exposure.

 a.
 Consideration of Employment.
 In addition to considering the claimed medical condition(s), claimed employment is also considered.
-Part B of the EEOICPA covers employees of the Department of Energy (DOE), its contractors and subcontractor, and eligible survivors.
+Part B of the EEOICPA covers employees of the Department of Energy (DOE), its contractors and subcontractors, beryllium vendors, atomic weapons employers and eligible survivors.
 Part E offers benefits to DOE contractors, subcontractors and their eligible survivors.

 For claims filed at the RC, the RC verifies employment through the Oak Ridge Institute for Science and Education (ORISE) and/or clarifies the nature of claimed employment.